ManliestBen/sei-cc-8-local/unit-1/browser-guessing-game/README.md

 ## A deployed version of the final game can be found [here](https://www.benmanley.biz/guessing-game/).
 #
 ## User Stories:
-- As a user(AAU), I should be able to enter a guess a number within a given range.
+- As a user(AAU), I should be able to guess a number within a given range.
 - AAU, I should see a message if my guess is outside the indicated range.
 - AAU, I should see a message indicating if my guess is higher or lower than the secret number.
 - AAU, I should see a list of my previous guesses, showing them in different colors based on whether they are over or under the secret number.